Old age is not a disease!

 We want your pets to celebrate their golden years!

 Your pets health can change quickly as he or she ages and these subtle changes often go unnoticed.
-Having your senior pet examined twice a year (every 6 months) can help with early detection of disease and intervention, resulting in a lifetime of good health.
+Having your senior pet examined twice a year (every 6 months) can help with early detection and intervention of disease, resulting in a lifetime of good health.

 Obesity dramatically contributes to many age-related, debilitating issues such as arthritis, diabetes and heart disease.